miclgael/setup-win/README.md

 3. Close and reopen Powershell, or open CMD as Admin, instead.
 4. Check it worked with `choco`

+**Keep things updated:**

+- Keep everything up to date with `choco upgrade all`
+- Lock certain apps to a version with `choco upgrade all --except="'speccy,vlc'"`

 ## Install Dashlane and Authy

 ```bash